yezato11/INTERSPEECH_Media/README.md

 ### Predefined Scenario Dialogue Strategy

 <p align="justify">
 The Predefined Rapport Agent's reliance on predetermined sequences can hinder the fluidity of conversation.
-As shown in the illustration below, when a user shows interest in visiting Europa Park, the Predefined Rapport Agent may struggle to smoothly transition into discussing specific park aspects due to its scenario constraints.
+As shown in the illustration below, when a user shows interest in visiting Europa Park, the Predefined Rapport Agent may struggle to smoothly transition into discussing specific park aspects due to its scenario, such as delivering a question and encouragement.
 This limitation may negatively impact naturalness, satisfaction, and usability.
 Consequently, the Free Rapport Agent is perceived as more relevant and comfortable to interact with.
 </p>

 - **Excerpt from Small Talk with Predefined Rapport Agent:**